kshepherd/he-kupu-matapokere/README.md

 ## Quick start
 1. Got 'fortune'?
 If not, install it!
-  * If you're a Linux/BSD/*nix user you probably already do, if not install it with your favourite package manager!
+  * If you're a Linux/BSD/*nix user you probably already have fortune, if not install it with your favourite package manager!
   * If you're a Mac (OSX) user you probably want you install it using a package manager like [homebrew](https://brew.sh) -- there's an easy three-step guide at [http://macappstore.org/fortune/](http://macappstore.org/fortune/)
-  * If you're a Windows user, you might have a little more trouble... if you use a GNU environment like Cygwin you're probably OK, and there are compatible implementations of fortune out there other than the original BSD version, like [this python implementation](http://software.clapper.org/fortune/), which should run on any machine with [Python](Python) installed.
+  * If you're a Windows user, you might have a little more trouble, and we might be better off making something more suitable out of this data like screensavers or login images...
-   (if you have Windows but you're not a power user and that all sounds scary or a lot of work, the best idea is to get that raw data repurposed (convince someone!) into a new form better for Windows and graphical user interfaces, perhaps a screensaver or something?)
 2. Clone this repository or download the [dataset directly](https://github.com/kshepherd/he-kupu-matapokere/archive/master.zip)
 3. Copy the **te-reo-kupu** and **te-reo-kupu.dat** files into the directory where your fortune databases (aka 'fortunes') are kept.
 This location will vary depending on your operating system, version of fortune, your own customisations during installation but hopefully you'll be able to find it somewhere like
   * /usr/share/games/fortunes (Linux installed by package)